mahbubur-87/de.hs-fulda.informatik.biig/README.md

 # Teamwork:
 Application Url: https://evening-waters-97508.herokuapp.com/

-Teamwork consists of few milestones those inlcude planning, analysis, design, implementation and testing.
-I work in analysis, design, implemetation phases.
-My role is Backend developer and also perform few development in Frontend as per professor's guidence to switch roles.
+Teamwork consists of few milestones those include planning, analysis, design, implementation and testing.
+I work in analysis, design, implementation phases.
+My role is Backend developer and also perform few development in Frontend as per professor's guidance to switch roles.
 My contributions in the project as a team member are given bellow:
 1. Database design and normalization
 2. Create store procedure for creating customer
-3. Write some util sql queries to load data in frontend such as in drop-down menu, checkboxes etc.
+3. Write some util SQL queries to load data in frontend such as in drop-down menu, checkboxes etc.
-4. Create dynamic search, sort sql query for searching and sorting properties as per user input or filter criterias.
+4. Create dynamic search, sort SQL query for searching and sorting properties as per user input or filter criteria.
-5. Create MVC structure of property search at the beginning of the project so that other members can follow the dataflow of MVC for further development.
+5. Create MVC structure of property search at the beginning of the project so that other members can follow the data-flow of MVC for further development.
-6. Worked on the following features: property search, add favorite properties, agent dashboard including sql quries, UI design.
+6. Worked on the following features: property search, add favorite properties, agent dashboard including SQL queries, UI design.

 # Individual Part:
 Swift 4, Xcode 9.2, Google Maps API, Google Direction Web Service, BiiG Heroku Cloud API.